-Once upon a time, everything used to function at a much slower pace.
+Once upon a time, everything around us used to function at a much slower pace.
 We didn't have all the obligations that we have multi-tasked into existence.
 Now our days are slammed-packed full of schedules for work, school and all sorts of doctor's appointments.
 That's not counting the scheduled & unscheduled trips to the grocery store, pharmacy or health food store for our families.
 And it's so very easy for us to get distracted with the new technology that we use around the clock to communicate with each other.
-When you add in a child or adult with special needs, the chances of that individual wandering off increase dangerously.
+When you add in an individual (child or adult) with special needs, the chances of that individual wandering off increase dangerously.

 Wandering is not a subject to be taken lightly, by any means.
 It happens more often than just the particular instances we might hear about through the media, facebook or twitter.
 Every time I hear about a child wandering, it makes me check in on my own young children, sometimes more than once, during the night.
 I immediately start sharing as many details as I possibly can about the missing child on various networks while praying for the child's safe return to their family.

 Seriously, children and adults with the autism spectrum disorder are twice as likely to wander off, succumb to prolonged exposure and probable drowning.
 Individuals with ASD tend to wander because they are either looking to get closer to something of interest or away from something that is bothering them.
 A few examples of places they might be drawn to could be a neighbor's pool, signs they might possibly recognize that leads to a local amusement park or somewhere they have happy memories of spending time.
 Danger is constantly lurking around the corner, just waiting for victims.